nasa/EMIT-Data-Resources/CONTRIBUTING.md

 ## Development Model

 For accepting new contributions, TOPS uses the [forking workflow](https://guides.github.com/activities/forking/).
-As the first step of your contribution, you'll want to fork this repository, make a local clone of it, add your contribution, and then create a pull request back to the TOPS repository.
+As the first step of your contribution, you'll want to fork this repository, make a local clone of it, add your contribution, and then create a pull request back to the LP DAAC repository.

 All documentation should be written using Markdown and Github Markdown-supported HTML.